Skip to main content

 65.

 go back to reference Jozwiak M, Depret F, Teboul JL, Alphonsine JE, Lai C, Richard C, et al. predicting fluid responsiveness in critically Ill patients by using combined end-expiratory and end-inspiratory occlusions with echocardiography.
 Crit Care Med.
-2017;45(11):e1131–8.CrossRefPubMed Jozwiak M, Depret F, Teboul JL, Alphonsine JE, Lai C, Richard C, et al. predicting fluid responsiveness in critically Ill patients by using combined end-expiratory and end-inspiratory occlusions with echocardiography.
+2017;45(11):e1131–8.PubMedCrossRef Jozwiak M, Depret F, Teboul JL, Alphonsine JE, Lai C, Richard C, et al. predicting fluid responsiveness in critically Ill patients by using combined end-expiratory and end-inspiratory occlusions with echocardiography.
 Crit Care Med.
-2017;45(11):e1131–8.CrossRefPubMed
+2017;45(11):e1131–8.PubMedCrossRef

 66.

 go back to reference Malbrain ML, Marik PE, Witters I, Cordemans C, Kirkpatrick AW, Roberts DJ, et al. Fluid overload, de-resuscitation, and outcomes in critically ill or injured patients: a systematic review with suggestions for clinical practice.
 Anaesthesiol Intensive Ther.
-2014;46(5):361–80.CrossRefPubMed Malbrain ML, Marik PE, Witters I, Cordemans C, Kirkpatrick AW, Roberts DJ, et al. Fluid overload, de-resuscitation, and outcomes in critically ill or injured patients: a systematic review with suggestions for clinical practice.
+2014;46(5):361–80.PubMedCrossRef Malbrain ML, Marik PE, Witters I, Cordemans C, Kirkpatrick AW, Roberts DJ, et al. Fluid overload, de-resuscitation, and outcomes in critically ill or injured patients: a systematic review with suggestions for clinical practice.
 Anaesthesiol Intensive Ther.
-2014;46(5):361–80.CrossRefPubMed
+2014;46(5):361–80.PubMedCrossRef

 67.